eosoceania/eoslist/README.md

 # EOSlist.io - The Definitive List of EOS Projects, Resources & DApps

+Now we have all eosio projects, dapps and tutorials in one place.
 Keeping up to date with the EOS Ecosystem has never been this easy!
-Now you have all eosio projects, dapps & tutorials in one place.

 ## Make exploring great again